desihub/desidocker/README.md

 Due to the high resolution of DESI data, you should only run the image locally if your computer has at least 16 GB of memory (24 GB recommended).

-Otherwise, we recommend running the Docker image at your institution's computing center, or a commercial cloud computing center such as AWS EC2 cloud compute.
+Otherwise, we recommend running the Docker image at your institution's computing center, or a commercial cloud computing center such as AWS Elastic Cloud Compute (EC2).
 A cloud compute instance gives you on-demand access to additional storage and processing power.
 AWS EC2, in particular, have a very high-bandwidth internal network integration with AWS S3.
 If you are interested, then please follow the instructions for